 My students love science.
 I think it is because they can really get hands-on with it and because, to some degree, it’s a form of “magic” to them.
 So, I decided to “hold their attention” this year before winter break.
-I was going to play along with the Christmas or Holiday spirit and mesh it with a little science – and to be punny – yes, punny – I’d call it, “The Twelve Days of Christmas Science!”
+I was going to play along with the Christmas or Holiday spirit and mesh it with a little science – and to be punny – yes, punny (like pun) – I’d call it, “The Twelve Days of Christmas Science!” because really, it was a holiday science, right?

-I put together 12 different activities that are holiday- and science-related that I think my kiddos will enjoy.
+I put together 12 different activities that are holiday- and science- (get it, holiday science?) related that I think my kiddos will enjoy.
 First, I needed to test them all out at home–plus, it creates a little fun bonding (play!) time with my own children.
-(I always test out anything science-related at home before in the classroom or before creating science products so I KNOW it works!)
+(I always test out anything science-related at home before in the classroom or before creating science resources so I KNOW it works!)

 On the second day of Christmas, my true love gave to me…Christmas lights!
 Students love to play with electricity.
 So, I thought they could explore how many lights they can light up on one single 9V battery, and we could use this as an opportunity to discuss open and closed circuits, along with parallel and series circuits.

 On the third day of Christmas, my true love gave to me…dancing reindeer droppings!
 Oh, yessss!
 I just know the name alone will get my kiddos cooooing!
-I will admit, when I first set up this experiment, I was expecting the raisins to go wild.
+I will admit, when I first set up this holiday science demonstration, I was expecting the raisins to go wild.
 They really don’t, but it was fun, nonetheless.

 On the fifth day of Christmas, my true love gave to me…candy cane testing.
 In this engaging activity, students will determine which dissolves faster: a round peppermint candy or a candy cane.
 And, does it matter if the candy cane is broken up?
 (And do they weigh the same?)
 Lots to ponder!